kellijohnson-NOAA/msamak/ms/notes.md

 if the estimate of $q$ is different than one the likelihood is weighted heavily such that the survey fits are increased in subsequent phases.

+# Task list

+* add log normal distribution to survey biomass
+* investigate estimation of $q$ for a relative index of abundance rather than absolute

 # References